williamfiset/DEPRECATED-data-structures/README.md

 ### Project status

 This data-structures repository is deprecated.
-It was moved to [https://github.com/williamfiset/Algorithms](https://github.com/williamfiset/Algorithms) in mid 2019.
-This repository is not longer being actively maintained or watched.
-Please submit pull requests to the [Algorithms](https://github.com/williamfiset/Algorithms) repo.
+It is no longer being actively maintained or watched.
+The data structures in this repository were moved to the [Algorithms](https://github.com/williamfiset/Algorithms) repo in mid 2019.
+Please submit pull requests and issues to the [Algorithms](https://github.com/williamfiset/Algorithms) repo.

 ### License